 The DNS sinkhole action provides administrators with a method of identifying infected hosts on the network using DNS traffic, even when the firewall is north of a local DNS server (for example, the firewall cannot see the originator of the DNS query).
 When a threat prevention license is installed and an Anti-Spyware profile is enabled in a Security Profile, the DNS-based signatures trigger on DNS queries directed at malware domains.
 In a typical deployment where the firewall is north of the local DNS server, the threat log identifies the local DNS resolver as the source of the traffic rather than the actual infected host.
 Sinkholing malware DNS queries solves this visibility problem by forging responses to the queries directed at malicious domains, so that clients attempting to connect to malicious domains (for command-and-control, for example) instead attempt connections to an IP address specified by the administrator.
 Infected hosts can then be easily identified in the traffic logs because any host that attempts to connect to the sinkhole IP are most likely infected with malware.

 Enable DNS sinkhole when the firewall can’t see the originator of the DNS query (typically when the firewall is north of the local DNS server) so you can identify infected hosts.
 If you can’t sinkhole the traffic, block it.

-After selecting the sinkhole action, specify an IPv4 and/or IPv6 address that will be used for sinkholing.
+After sinkhole action is defined for a DNS signature source, specify an IPv4 and/or IPv6 address that will be used for sinkholing.
 By default, the sinkhole IP address is set to a Palo Alto Networks server.
 You can then use the traffic logs or build a custom report that filters on the sinkhole IP address and identify infected clients.

-The following is the sequence of events that occur when an DNS request is sinkholed:
+The following is the sequence of events that will occur when an DNS request is sinkholed:

 Malicious software on an infected client computer sends a DNS query to resolve a malicious host on the Internet.